bjzhang/bjzhang.github.io/_posts/2016/2016-12-08-how-to-find-out-a-definition-of-a-syscall-or-libc-function.md

 ----------------------------------------
 There are different ways to know where glibc implements a syscall.
 E.g. we could grep the source code, find the syscall named source code or find the dependency file in the build directory of glibc.

-It is easy to know definition from the dependency file when there is the coresponding compiler:
+It is easy to know definition from the dependency file in build directory when there is the coresponding compiler:

 ```
 > find . -name sched_yield.o.d